Live notebook

 det_cal.plot_pc("scatter", annotate=True)

-Unfortunately, we do not recognize the spatial distribution from the overview image above, and the expected inverse relation between (PCz, PCy) is not present… We need better indexing of the patterns, which we get by refining the PCs using pattern matching with dynamical simulations.
+Unfortunately, we do not recognize the spatial distribution from the overview image above.
+The expected inverse relation between (PCz, PCy) is not present either.
+We can try to improve indexing by refining the PCs using dynamical simulations.
 These simulations are created with EMsoft.

-First, we need an initial guess for the orientations, using Hough indexing via EBSD.hough_indexing().
+First, we need an initial guess of the orientations, which we get using Hough indexing via EBSD.hough_indexing().
 We will use the mean PC for all patterns

 [15]: